milesheaphy/UCLAIT-bot/README.md

    manager wants to review it — nobody gets paged.
 4. **Reacts at any point:** marked `CONFIRMED`, flow stops — no more DMs.

+**Date/Time format:** type Date and Start Time into the sheet however feels natural — Google Sheets will auto-format them (e.g. `7/20/2026`, `12:35 PM`), and the bot parses whatever format it ends up displaying as.
+No need to fight the spreadsheet into a specific format.

 ## Timezones

 The GitHub Actions server itself doesn't have a "home" timezone that